truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/Services/DDNSServiceMigrate.md

 Before you configure the new ddns-updater application:

 * Disable the Dynamic DNS service.
-  Go to **System Settings > Services** and disable the service and clear the **Start Automatically** checkbox.
+  Go to **System Settings > Services**, toggle **Running** to disable the service, and clear the **Start Automatically** checkbox.
   This prevents the service from re-enabling after a system restart.

-* Review your Dynamic DNS service settings and note all provider, domain, IP address, port number, URL and credential (username and password) settings.
+* Review your Dynamic DNS service settings and note all provider, domain, IP address, port number, URL, and credential (username and password) settings.

 If establishing a new provider, create the user account before proceeding.
 Otherwise, use the existing provider details.